 Cash from HDFC Credit Cards can be withdrawn at any of the ATMs, not necessarily from HDFC ATMs.
 And the procedure to withdraw cash is similar to withdrawing cash using a debit card.

 However, before withdrawing the cash make sure you have enough cash limit on your card.
-If you are not aware of the available cash, find the same in your net banking account linked to your credit card or call HDFC customer care centre.
+If you are not aware of the available cash, find the same in your net banking account linked to your credit card or call 24/7 HDFC credit card customer care.

 A summary of all the charges applicable on HDFC cash advance feature is provided below.